 Most get their starts in alternative spaces, which are a big part of why Portland is an interesting art city (we have many though we have lost some good ones).
 Since most of our more established art institutions are still playing catch up or trying to find their edge, the alternative spaces are what drive Portland's reputation.
 As I showed the Wall Street Journal years ago, alternative spaces and lifestyles are always on the front lines of a vibrant cultural scene, yet it is these spaces and cheap studio space that are endangered by Portland's relatively new status as a hot real estate investment city.

 Dan Pillars, Wedding at Una Gallery

-That's why Resist: Inauguration, Una gallery's third show is important and presents Portland as a vital contemporary art scene within the protective non profit Everett Station Lofts enclave.
-Una's mission statement for presenting "non-established" and "experimental" contemporary artists with less mainstream identities was a big reason they were awarded a precipice Fund grant late last year (I was one of the 4 panelists).
+, Una gallery's third show is important and presents Portland as a vital contemporary art scene within the protective non profit Everett Station Lofts enclave.
+Una's mission statement for presenting "non-established" and "experimental" contemporary artists with less mainstream identities was a big reason they were awarded a Precipice Fund grant late last year (I was one of the 4 panelists).
 I am happy to report that in 2017 Una is already delivering with provocative, sometimes excellent work.

 Maya Vivas (L to R) El Crecimiento Continua and Semillas